A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Multimodal Wearable Optical Sensors

-Additionally, other structural proteins of capillary and skin membranes also exhibit fluorescence: pentosidine residues formed during collagen glycation.
-Pathogenic factors such as hyperglycemia and oxidative stress in diabetes lead to increased protein glycation and accumulation of advanced glycation end products (AGEs), affecting the properties of collagen with specific wavelengths of light.
-This can be used to study skin fluorescence related to AGE accumulation, which is associated with the accumulation of these substances.

 Currently, there is a growing interest in wearable electronic diagnostic devices because daily monitoring of parameters promises a new quality of diagnosis.
-Recently, multimodal approaches have been actively developed, allowing clinicians to obtain in vivo values of physiological and biochemical parameters, as well as to comprehensively assess the viability of the subcutaneous microcirculatory system.
-One of the first developments of wearable devices for estimating subcutaneous microcirculatory tissue system (MTS) parameters is the ``LAZMA PF'' analyzer, produced by Aston Medical Technology Ltd., UK, under the name ``FED-1B''.
-This device integrates a multimodal approach, specifically including 2 channels for laser Doppler flowmetry (LDF) and fluorescence spectroscopy (FS), designed into a new device named MDFED-2B\footnote{\url{https://amedtech.co.uk/product/mfed-2b/}}.
+Recently, multimodal approaches have been actively developed, allowing clinicians to obtain \textit{in vivo} values of physiological and biochemical parameters, as well as to comprehensively assess the viability of the subcutaneous microcirculatory system.
+One of the first developments of wearable devices for estimating subcutaneous microcirculatory-tissue system parameters is the analyzer, developed by Professor E. Rafailov's research group at Aston University and produced by Aston Medical Technology Ltd. This device integrates a multimodal approach, specifically including two channels for LDF and FS\footnote{\url{https://amedtech.co.uk/}}.

 This technology is renowned for its non-invasive measurement capabilities in living tissues.
 Studies have been conducted at various sites such as the wrist, ankle, thigh, and fingertips.
 It has many applications, including research on metabolic and vascular complications of diabetes, automatic cerebral vascular analysis, and monitoring cerebral circulation in both healthy individuals and those with disorders.
 It provides continuous, non-invasive monitoring during diagnostic, treatment, and post-treatment phases.
 Spectral characteristic changes have been observed in conditions such as malignant tumors, surgical trauma, increased arterial pressure, and many others.
 It is also used to assess the functional status of the cerebral vascular system in patients with acute and chronic cerebrovascular disorders.